Raymi306/personal-site/content/about.md

 +++

 # About
-This website is hosted in Digital Ocean on Ubuntu with nginx.
+This website is hosted with Cloudflare Pages.

-DNS is also managed through Digital Ocean, and purchased through namecheap.

-Featuring HTTP2 Push for fast initial page load and whichever styling and JavaScript features catch my eye.
+Featuring HTTP2 Push for an even faster initial page load and whichever styling and JavaScript features catch my eye.

 CSS grid is being used mostly as a learning exercise.